 naabu

-naabu is a fast and efficient port scanning tool designed for automated security workflows within the Canva cybersecurity platform.
-It facilitates reconnaissance by identifying open ports on specified targets, aiding in the assessment of network security vulnerabilities.
+naabu is a rapid port scanning tool designed for security workflows within the Canva platform.
+It facilitates efficient reconnaissance by identifying open ports on specified targets, enhancing the initial stages of security assessments.

 Ideal Use Cases & Fit